-Visits and fieldwork are an essential part of the geography curriculum helping to develop geographical enquiry and skills.
+Fieldwork is an essential part of the geography curriculum helping to develop geographical enquiry and skills.
 Children learn best when the learning environment is ordered and they feel safe.
-Any visit should be well organised and provide a stimulating and valuable experience.
-The pupils should prepare well for the visit and, on their return, use the experience to good effect in the classroom.
-The class teacher, or leader, should plan the visit meticulously, with the pupils' safety and welfare paramount.
-Please see the Policy on Educational Visits for detailed information.
+Any visit should be well-organised and provide a stimulating and valuable experience.
+The pupils should prepare well for the trip and, on their return, use the experience to good effect in the classroom.
+The class teacher, or leader, should plan the trip meticulously, with the pupils' safety and welfare paramount.
+Risk assessments will be completed in advance.